Rest API

 ο»Ώ

-Get graph widget JSON data for the authenticated user.
+Get graph widget JSON data for a user.

 POST